 Discrimination and Bullying

 Additionally, schools that receive federal funding are governed by Title IX, which prohibits discrimination and harassment on the basis of sex.
-Discrimination based on sexual orientation or gender identity is considered prohibited sex discrimination under this law.
-This means that you may have a Title IX claim if you face discrimination or a school fails to take measures to stop you from being bullied on the basis of your sexual orientation or gender identity.
+Discrimination based on sexual orientation or gender identity is considered prohibited sex discrimination according to a Department of Education interpretation released in 2021.
+A federal court in Tennessee blocked the implementation of this interpretation against certain states in 2022, and new rules consolidating the interpretation were pending as of 2023.

 Freedom of Expression

-Schools sometimes unduly restrict the free expression rights of LGBTQ students under the guise of protecting them from harassment or animosity from other students.
+Schools sometimes unduly restrict the free expression rights of LGBTQ+ students under the guise of protecting them from harassment or animosity from other students.
 This is illegal.
-The First Amendment gives LGBTQ youth the right to free expression, free speech and the right to associate.
+The First Amendment gives LGBTQ+ youth the right to free expression, free speech and the right to associate.
 Students are entitled to wear T-shirts with messages and symbols related to their gender identity or sexual orientation.
 They are also entitled to organize in non-curricular groups to the same extent as other students.
 They are permitted to take same-sex dates to prom and other school events.
-Their freedom of expression extends to freedom of gender expression as well.

 Right of Privacy